TeamChikken/OhMyMeteors/README.md

 ![oh my meteor](https://github.com/user-attachments/assets/2b4d86fe-4e99-4844-82ad-42cd914a147b)

-Video showcase of version 0.1.0 of the mod by Boodlyneck:
+Video showcase of version 0.1.0 of the mod by Boodlyneck: https://www.youtube-nocookie.com/embed/LWCvP63pooQ
-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/LWCvP63pooQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 This mod is extremely configurable, meaning that you can adjust it however you like.
 Would you like more metors at night?
 Cool!
 Would like them not to explode anything?
 Done!
 And a lot of other settings!